ABOUT

 Autists & their Animals.
 Published by Grrrl Zine Fair.

-Teach-Out on Education and Work in Art Review Oxford, Issue Six.
-Published by The University of Oxford.
+Teach-Out on Education and Work.
+Published by Art Review Oxford.